copyright

 UK Music

 UK Music is a research and lobby group representing music creators and publishers.
-The Policy section of its website includes information about copyright reviews, including UK Music's submissions to government consultations, and an overview of the Live Music Act 2012.
+The Policy section of its website includes information about copyright and all the group's submissions to government consultations from 2008 onwards.

 Subscribe to copyright